ajhnwlfrd/ai-based-testing-framework/README.md

 # Testing Framework for Chrome Extensions

-A three-stage prompt framework for using an LLM or coding agent to test an existing Chrome extension responsibly — without letting it rewrite the app, chase artificial coverage, or replace human judgement.
+A four-stage prompt framework for using an LLM or coding agent to test an existing Chrome extension responsibly — without letting it rewrite the app, chase artificial coverage, or replace human judgement.

 Each stage is a standalone, reusable prompt.
 They are meant to be run in sequence, feeding the output of one stage into the next.